windows7lake/flutter_video_caching/README.md

 ---

-For more detailed API documentation, please refer to the source code comments or future documentation updates.
+For more detailed API documentation, please refer to the source code [here](https://github.com/windows7lake/flutter_video_caching).